florath/wvw-covid19-datapool/Readme.rst

 The database provides data from different sources about COVID-19.
 The data is unified (has the same format) and converted to JSON.

-**IS THIS REALLY THE CORRECT WAY???
-THE PROBLEM IS, THAT IT IS MOSTLY NOT DECIDABLE WHAT A PRIMARY AND A SECONDARY SOURCE IS.
-IN THIS SENSE EVEN RKI DATA ARE 'SECONDARY' AS THEY ARE COLLECTED FROM THE GESUNDHEITSÄMTER.**

 Layout
 ------

 .. code::

    cases (collection)
-   |- data (document)
-      |- primary (collection)
-      |  |- case data (infected, recovered, deaths, tests, ...) (documents)
-      |
-      |- secondary (collection)
-         |- collections (document)
+   |- sources (document)
       |- source1 (collection)
       |  |- data (documents)
       |- source2 (collection)
       |  |- data (documents)

-The reason for having a top level 'primary' and 'secondary' collection is, that some sources (e.g. Johns Hopkins data set) is already a collection of other data sets.
-Merging primary and secondary in one collection is incorrect because it might lead to double counted cases.
+The initial idea to have a worldwide unified database can currently not be implemented.
+There are too many uncertainties and unknowns which data set possible includes another.
+Therefor for the time being, the data is only unified and converted to JSON.

 Data
 ----